Paytm: Paytm Insider

+In August 2024, Zomato acquired Paytm’s entertainment-ticketing business, including the Paytm Insider and TicketNew platforms, for approximately ₹2,048 crore, as part of its strategy to expand into a “going-out” super-app.
+The transaction was structured through Paytm’s parent company, One97 Communications (OCL), transferring its entertainment-ticketing operations to two wholly owned subsidiaries—Orbgen Technologies Pvt.
+Ltd. (OTPL) and Wasteland Entertainment Pvt.
+Ltd. (WEPL)—which operated TicketNew and Insider, respectively.
+Zomato then acquired 100 % of the equity in OTPL and WEPL.
+Under the agreement, the acquired platforms would continue operating for up to 12 months during a phased transition, with eventual integration into Zomato’s District app.

 Charity

-During the COVID-19 pandemic in India, Paytm contributed ₹10 to every single user who pays to the PM CARES fund via their app; within ten days they had collected ₹100 crores in their app.
+During the COVID-19 pandemic in India, Paytm contributed ₹10 to every single user who pays to the PM CARES Fund via their app; within ten days they had collected ₹100 crores in their app.
 Their 1,200 employees contributed 15 days or even a few months of their salaries to the fund.

 Through their platform, Paytm made 21,000 oxygen concentrators available for people in need, and donated oxygen plants in 13 worst-hit cities to help hospitals get oxygen.

-In August 2022, Paytm Foundation partnered with United Nations Environment Program (UNEP) to set up the Air Quality Action Forum (AQAF) to curb air pollution in India.
+In August 2022, Paytm Foundation partnered with the United Nations Environment Program (UNEP) to set up the Air Quality Action Forum (AQAF) to curb air pollution in India.